-The Senate also recently introduced the FAA Reauthorization Act of 2023, which includes a provision to establish the Office of Advanced Aviation maintain its dominance

-and leadership in aerospace

-innovation, Congress must

-act quickly to pass the FAA

-Reauthorization Act with

-critical AAM provisions and

-confirm an experienced
+The Senate also recently introduced the FAA Reauthorization Act of 2023, which includes a provision to establish the Office of Advanced Aviation If the U.S. wants to maintain its dominance and leadership in aerospace innovation, Congress must act quickly to pass the FAA Reauthorization Act with critical AAM provisions and confirm an experienced FAA Administrator.

-FAA Administrator.